statsbylopez/mlopez/content/post/2018-08-12-lessons-hidden-in-sports-betting-markets.md

   image: ''
 ---

-With sports betting now legal in several US states, I might as well give away my number one piece of advice for amatuers looking to gamble:
+With sports betting now legal in several US states, I might as well give away my number one piece of advice for amateurs looking to gamble:

 Don't bet.